EGirlEnthusiast/Craft-for-the-shaft/README.md

 ## 🥳 All Done
 ![final](https://i.postimg.cc/fLWM7Y7q/Screenshot-2023-01-11-024226.png)
 ### Verify that the info in the circles are the same, with substituted accounts, of course
+You will need to launch minecraft through here every time you go to play on the server.
+You can explore the options to create shortcuts if you dont want to open Prism every time